210119-ROC/demos/week1/README.md

 11. What is a wrapper class?
 List them.
 12. What is autoboxing / unboxing?
 13. What are annotations?
 14. How to pass multiple values with a single parameter into a method?
+(Var args) -- You will not be asked about this
 15. What are static imports?
 16. What methods are available in the Object class?
 17. What is the difference between == and .equals()?